 Parasitic infections, as unpleasant as they sound, are much more common than you think.
 Often, they are to blame for the various health issues we suffer from.
 From digestive issues to post-traumatic stress disorder, a parasitic infection can affect your physical and mental health.

 A parasite is an organism that lives by feeding off another organism, often called a host.
-Parasites can cause harm to the host by feeding on it or consuming some of the host’s food, resulting in a range of unpleasant symptoms and health conditions.
+Parasites can cause harm to the host by feeding on it or consuming some of the host’s food, resulting in a range of unpleasant parasite symptoms in humans and health conditions.

 How do you know you have a parasite?